EyalYe/LPCD/02_presentation_and_video/speaker_4_applications_and_conclusion(Nadav).md

 - Final line: "From 2005 theory to a 2023 edge-AI chip, the answer hasn't changed — in extreme low-power design, **the cheapest operation is the one you never had to move.** Thank you — questions?"

 ---
 ## Kahoot Questions (Speaker 4)

-**Q1.** In a Binary Neural Network (BNN), the expensive multiply-accumulate is replaced by…
+**Q1.
+In a Binary Neural Network (BNN), the expensive multiply-accumulate operation collapses into...**
-- A) Floating-point matrix multiply
+* A) Floating-point matrix multiplication
-- ✅ **B) XNOR + popcount (count the matching bits)**
+* ✅ **B) XNOR + popcount (1-bit logic)**[cite: 1]
-- C) Analog integration only
+* C) Analog integration and current summation
-- D) A larger clock frequency
+* D) High-frequency voltage scaling

-**Q2.** What is the key idea of LAXOR's 10-transistor Latch-XOR cell?
+**Q2.
+Analog compute-in-memory is highly efficient for BNNs.
+Why does LAXOR reject it in favor of an all-digital approach?**
-- A) It stores weights in external DRAM for capacity
+* A) Digital chips are cheaper to manufacture
-- ✅ **B) It fuses storage and compute — the latch holds the weight and computes (weight ⊕ input) in-situ, eliminating data movement**
+* B) Analog computing cannot perform XNOR operations
-- C) It uses analog current summing for accuracy
+* ✅ **C) Analog is highly sensitive to noise and process variability (like RDF) at low voltages**[cite: 1]
-- D) It raises the supply voltage to speed up the XOR
+* D) Digital circuits ignore leakage energy entirely

-**Q3.** Compared with analog/mixed-signal compute-in-memory, LAXOR's digital approach is…
+**Q3.
+How does LAXOR’s "Latch-XOR" design win energy efficiency without sacrificing bit-accuracy?**
-- A) Less accurate but smaller
+* A) It allows bounded errors and corrects them later[cite: 1]
-- ✅ **B) Bit-accurate — no accuracy loss from noise/temperature/process (RDF) non-idealities**
+* ✅ **B) It fuses storage and compute in-situ, eliminating the energy tax of moving data**[cite: 1]
-- C) Only usable above 1 V
+* C) It uses High-Threshold Voltage (HVT) devices to stop leakage[cite: 1]
-- D) Dependent on approximate computing
+* D) It routes all weight data to an external DRAM chip[cite: 1]

-**Q4.** LAXOR's headline efficiency result in 28 nm is…
+**Q4.
+LAXOR’s simulations show that Standard Threshold Voltage (SVT) devices work at 0.5 V, but High-Threshold Voltage (HVT) devices fail.
+This demonstrates that...**
-- ✅ **A) 2315 TOPS/W — ~3.4× better than the best synthesized-digital BNN accelerator**
+* A) HVT devices should always be avoided in digital design
-- B) Exactly equal to analog compute-in-memory
+* ✅ **B) At ultra-low voltages, variability requires strict, corner-aware device selection**[cite: 1]
-- C) 18 µW/MHz
+* C) Clock frequency matters more than voltage margins
-- D) 85% PDAP reduction
+* D) Leakage energy decreases as voltage drops

-**Q5.** The recurring theme that LAXOR confirms for low-power design is…
+**Q5.
+Looking at the big picture of this entire talk, what is the ultimate lesson of architectures like LAXOR for extreme low-power design?**
-- A) Raw transistor speed is what minimizes energy
+* A) Increasing raw transistor speed is the best way to save energy
-- ✅ **B) Cutting switching activity and data movement beats device speed for energy efficiency**
+* B) Approximate computing is the only way to survive subthreshold variability[cite: 1]
-- C) Approximate computing is always required
+* ✅ **C) Cutting data movement and switching activity beats raw device speed for energy efficiency**[cite: 1]
-- D) Leakage energy can be ignored at low voltage
+* D) Subthreshold leakage can be completely eliminated by smart routing
 ---

 ## Visuals to prepare